EashwarIndia/opensplunk/REMOTE_WORK.md

-Track guideline and experience for remote work
+Track experience for remote work
 =========

-Figure out an effective way of cooperation by working remotely between eashwar and Denny
+Figure out an effective way for remote work, by eashwar and Denny

 Guideline
 =========